Professional Employment

 Educational Priority

 The educational priority clearly and briefly identifies the overarching results of the learning outcomes in a residential curriculum.
-The University Of South Florida Housing & Residential Education's residential curriculum is in support of the university and departmental strategic plans.
+The University Of South Florida Residential Education's residential curriculum is in support of the university and departmental strategic plans.
 The curriculum priority states:

 Learning Goals